dockstore/dockstore-documentation/docs/docker_instructions.md

 ### Exercise 1
 #### Part A Readings
-Whalesay is a program that given some text, will print out an ASCII whale that is saying the text.
+Cowsay is a program that given some text, will print out an ASCII cow that is saying the text.
 It is based on a program called cowsay.

 The docker run command is used to create a running container based on a Docker image.
 You can read more about the run command from their [official documentation](https://docs.docker.com/reference/cli/docker/container/run/).